SweetSourPeter/MINISeniorDesign-CovidAPP/README.md

 * You are a school administrator and want to monitor students daily status.
 * You are a Flutter engineer and you want to see the difference between your team and the best Flutter team in the world.

+## Agile Development

+### Sprints

+Following are the 3 main sprints we went through:
+1. App basic structure setup.
+We divided our work into two: The sign-in page and the user `MainMenu`.
+This would include basic functions such as Email sign-up/sign-in, user main dashboard to view COVID-19 cases.
+This work is done in the first three days after the project assigned.
+2. Additional functions into the app.
+In the login page, we added a google sign-in option and two providers for user state management.
+Whereas for the main user page, we added test registration and daily symptom reports both connected to firebase.
+We spend two days testing these features as well as moving on to the next stage.
+3. Finalize the app.
+[Hanming](https://github.com/labmem008) starts to sums up the entire projects by writing a comprehensible Readme.
+[Peter](https://github.com/SweetSourPeter) keeps on working the user/admin dashboard with additional functions such as `health kit`, `qr_code` generator/scanner, user’s own submitted reports review, and admin test/reports review.

+### Team work division
+User/admin login, sign-up, README.md by [Hanming](https://github.com/labmem008).
+User main page, admin main page, additional functions, provider design by [Peter](https://github.com/SweetSourPeter).

 ## App Structure
 The following picture shows the widget tree.
 ![COVID-App Widget Tree](https://github.com/SweetSourPeter/MINISeniorDesign-CovidAPP/blob/master/lib/mdimg/structure.png)